Tanneeshha/week2-tasks/README.md

 - GitHub (for version control)

 ## How to Run the Program
-- **Factorial Calculator**: Open MathematicalProblem.java in your IDE.
+- **Factorial Calculator**: Open MathematicalProblemSolver.java in your IDE.
-- **Prime Number Checker**: Open MathematicalProblem.java in your IDE.
+- **Prime Number Checker**: Open MathematicalProblemSolver.java in your IDE.
 - **Bubble Sort Algorithm**: Open BubbleSort.java in your IDE.
 - **To-Do List Manager**: Open ToDoList.java in your IDE.